 For a more indepth comparison of the three global people group lists, see the article Global People Group Lists: A Detailed Comparison.

 The Ethnologue is a listing of the languages of the world.
 It provides language information by country and includes estimates of the number of speakers, alternate names, dialects and general language background information.
 It is the compilation of SIL (Summer Institute of Linguistics) field staff research.
 The three-letter Ethnologue language codes have been adopted as the ISO and Registry of Language (ROL) standards.
 The global people group lists use the Ethnologue extensively for their language information.
 The World Christian Database (WCD) also uses the Dalby language system.
-The current Ethnologue is 17th edition.
-Submit updates to email@example.com.
+The current Ethnologue is 17th edition and the 18th edition is anticipated in early 2016.
+Submit updates to firstname.lastname@example.org.

 Finishing the Task / FTT

 Finishing the Task (FTT) is a network of mission agencies and churches who want to see reproducing churches planted among every people group in the world.
 FTT uses a subset of the IMB / CPPI peoples list exclusively focusing on the unengaged, unreached peoples greater than 10,000 in population.
 Statistical data on the FTT list is updated mainly from the overall CPPI list.
 Engagement status is gathered from the CPPI list, national networks, denominations and other sources.
 FTT defines unreached as less than 2% Evangelical and not Christianized.
 The FTT list use the IMB / CPPI definition for "unengaged" meaning no active church planting movement is occurring.
 Submit updates to email@example.com.